 Improved planning and anticipation, awareness of hazards and conditions.
 94% reported Improved use of road space.
 94% said their riding was smoother and they made better progress.
 90% said their riding was more conscious and less automatic.

 61% said that taking the test had helped them avoid a specific accident or incident.

 So there is a clear need to help riders fix bad habits and improve their skills.
-IAM’s Skill for Life course teaches the principles of safe control, observation and anticipation.
+IAM’s Advanced Riders Course teaches the principles of safe control, observation and anticipation.
 Whatever your reason is, DAM is ready to deliver high quality training to match your needs.